 Another cloud-system called Shoeboxed makes it easier to keep track of invoices/receipts by scanning, data-entering and storing invoices digitally.
 They are ATO compliant and are an easy way to reconcile business transactions automatically with QuickBooks Online—saving time on data entry whilst avoiding payments to a bookkeeper or admin for the same work.
 Even better, Shoeboxed users no longer have to store hard copies of invoices for 7 years for the ATO, Shoeboxed does it for them.

-Making sure your employees are at work is also an important task to keep your customers happy. is a company that shows where employees are clocking in—at the job site/office or twenty minutes away on the bus to work. makes payroll and invoicing a breeze, while making sure a business is effectively managing their staff and their hours accurately.
+Making sure your employees are at work is also an important task to keep your customers happy.
+QuickBooks Time (formerly TSheets) can show you where employees are clocking in—at the job site/office or twenty minutes away on the bus to work.
+QuickBooks Time makes payroll and invoicing a breeze, while making sure a business is effectively managing their staff and their hours accurately.
 Tracking pay rates and holiday time effectively keeps employees happy as well!

 Once a business makes the decision to start using cloud-based software tools the options are (almost) endless.
 Losing track of stock can be solved with a cloud-based inventory system that syncs with sales figures so owners can receive notifications when stock levels are low.
 No missed sales opportunities again.
 Cloud-based Point of Sale (POS) systems can show retail and hospitality businesses when peak sales are happening so scheduling employees is easier and more cost-effectively.
 They can also show you patterns in your sales, or the most popular products across different times of the year.